To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 |Western Financial Insurance Company|

 Avian and exotic pet insurance plans from Nationwide have per incident benefit schedules as opposed to cat and dog insurance, which reimburses a percentage of eligible vet expenses.
-Neither plans cover pre-existing conditions (pre-existing conditions are not covered by any pet insurance provider).
+Neither plans cover pre-existing conditions (no pet insurance providers cover pre-existing conditions).

 Nationwide has more than 600,000 pets insured in the United States.
 Avian and exotic pet insurance plans through Nationwide average $9 per month.
 However, this price can vary based on your pet and its specific health needs.

 Exotic pets experience different issues compared to cats and dogs.
-Avian, exotic and reptile pets commonly submit claims for feather issues and skin/shell disorders.
-Opposed to cats and dogs who commonly file claims for dental disease, skin allergies and ear infections.
+Avian, exotic and reptile pet parents commonly submit claims for feather issues and skin/shell disorders.
+In contrast, cat and dog owners commonly file claims for dental disease, skin allergies and ear infections.

 With all this said, we recommend looking further into Nationwide if you want avian insurance, guinea pig insurance, parrot insurance, rabbit insurance, reptile insurance and more.
 In the near future, we hope to have more information in this article about Nationwide’s exotic pet insurance offerings to keep you informed about your options.